Determine The X Component Of The Force On The Electron

 Where:

 The cross product implies that the magnetic force is perpendicular to both the velocity and the magnetic field vectors.
-This force is zero if the velocity and magnetic field are parallel or anti-parallel.
-To find the x-component of the magnetic force, we need to calculate the cross product and then project the resulting vector onto the x-axis.
+In practice, this force is zero if the velocity and magnetic field are parallel or anti-parallel.
+Because of that, to find the x-component of the magnetic force, we need to calculate the cross product and then project the resulting vector onto the x-axis.
 This often involves using the determinant method for calculating the cross product.

 Example: Consider an electron moving with velocity v = (2i + j) m/s in a magnetic field B = (i + 2k) T. The cross product is: